hellodrf/MoralMachine/README.md

 available about the situation.

-**Ethical Engine** is a program designed to **explore different scenarios**, with an algorithm to decide between **the life of the car’s passengers vs. the life of the pedestrians**.
-You can audit your decision-making algorithm through simulations, and allow users of your program to judge the outcomes themselves.
+**Ethical Engine** is a program designed to **explore different scenarios**, comes with an algorithm to decide between **the life of the car’s passengers vs. the life of the pedestrians**.
+You also can audit your decision-making algorithm through simulations by judging the outcomes yourself.

 ----
 Usage: